 Not sure what to do with your homemade vegan meatballs?
 Well, there's always a classic meal of spaghetti and meatballs.
 Just add these vegetarian meatballs to some store-bought marinara sauce on top of a plate of spaghetti and you've got yourself a quick yet romantic complete Lady and the Tramp-style dinner.
 Or, make them mini-sized (you'll need to reduce the baking time a bit accordingly if you do) and serve them up as an appetizer with toothpicks for a cocktail party alongside a dipping sauce, such as a sweet chili sauce or some kind of gourmet preserves, such as mint jelly or jalapeno jelly.

 - 1/3 cup seasoned bread crumbs

-- 1/4 cup soy milk or other non-dairy milk substitute
+- 1/4 cup soy milk (or another non-dairy milk substitute)

-- First, pre-heat the oven to 400 F and lightly grease a baking sheet, baking pan or cookie sheet.
+Pre-heat the oven to 400 F. Lightly grease a baking sheet, baking pan or cookie sheet.

-- Bake your vegetarian meatballs in the pre-heated oven until lightly golden brown, about 20-25 minutes.
+Bake your vegetarian meatballs in the pre-heated oven until lightly golden brown - about 20 to 25 minutes.

 - Be sure to read the ingredients list on the label if you're purchasing Worcestershire sauce for the first time.
 Some brands are both vegetarian and vegan, while many brands contain fish (anchovies).

 This vegetarian meatball recipe with GimmeLean courtesy is of Lightlife Foods.